DanNeidle/fake_account_finder/README.md

 1. Export the final data to HTML and CSV formats:
     ```bash
-    python 3_export_results.py 64110
+    python export_results.py 64110
     ```

-   - If an "unregulated" JSON file exists, it will be used; otherwise, the "company" JSON file will be used.
+   - If an "with-reg-info" JSON file exists, it will be used; otherwise, the "company" JSON file will be used.
-   - This command creates `results-64110.html` and `results-64110.csv`.
+   - This command creates `results-64110.html` and `results-64110.csv`, in the output folder

----

-## Notes

-- For faster and more reliable processing, use local datasets instead of APIs wherever possible.
-- Always verify the integrity of the downloaded data.

 ---